 There’s an old saying among seasoned bamboo growers.
 “The first year it sleeps, the second year it creeps, and the third year it leaps.”
-Those wanting a quick spreading hedge or grove in their backyard might be disappointed with their new stand of bamboo after the first 6 or 12 months.
+Those wanting a quick spreading privacy hedge or grove in their backyard might be disappointed with their new stand of bamboo after the first 6 or 12 months.
 But it won’t be long before they’re running for their chainsaws and pick axes, desperate to curtail an out-of-control root system.

 Without an effective containment strategy, some types of bamboo can get out of control.
 But managing and enclosing a healthy bamboo grove is easier than many people believe.
-One of the best methods is to plant a clumping bamboo species which won’t spread out.
-Otherwise, we recommend using a root and rhizome barrier or digging a containment trench, as we explain below.

-NOTE: This article first appeared in December 2018, most recently updated in July 2024.
+NOTE: This article first appeared in December 2018, most recently updated in April 2026.

 The importance of bamboo containment